U.S. appeals court decertifies class action in Hyundai fuel economy settlement

-NEW YORK (Reuters) - A U.S. appeals court on Tuesday overturned a lower court’s decision to grant class certification to car owners who settled with Hyundai Motors (005380.KS) and its Kia affiliate over the fuel efficiency of its vehicles.
+NEW YORK (Reuters) - A U.S. appeals court on Tuesday overturned a lower court’s decision to grant class certification to car owners who settled with Hyundai Motors (005380.KS) and its Kia (000270.KS) affiliate over the fuel efficiency of its vehicles.

 In their 2-1 order, the judges of the U.S. Court of Appeals for the 9th Circuit said the lower judge had erred in concluding that common questions existed to justify a class action status.